 - 1. Is the role description still fit for purpose in light of concerns around Chair neutrality and multi-phase (E)PDP structures? - 2.
 What other guidance / support should be provided to liaisons? - 3.
 Note recent improvements to: - a.
 Set up dialogue between outgoing and incoming liaisons - b.
-Proposal to develop list of proposed PDP milestones at which the WG leadership team should consider how to best utilize the Council liaison - c.
-Involvement of liaisons in (E)PDP leadership team meetings - As such, the group spent its time developing a matrix to list the responsibilities of the liaisons and to then determine at what phase the the liaison is needed, how often the liaison might be needed for that action, and best practices (e.g., what to do, what form it should take, etc.).
+Develop supporting documentation that describes when, how (including frequency) the liaison should engage in the PDP process.
+This may include highlighting the level of engagement for particular milestones in the PDP timeline. - c.
+Support staff to include liaison in scheduling PDP WG leadership team meetings. - d.
+Involvement of liaisons in (E)PDP leadership team meetings - The group reviewed the onboarding / handover document staff prepared here: https://docs.google.com/document/d/1wiGR54WFPIFkrvCZus3fRvKVvBuir2Y\1AEYN6n